Arona155/COMP2116-final-project-/README.md

-# Shooting Plane Game --- COMP2116 Final Project
+# Calculator --- COMP2116 Final Project
-A simple shooting plane game for COMP2116 final project. hello
+A simple calculator for COMP2116 final project. hello

 # 3. Project Purpose
 Software Objective:
-This project is a simple shooting plane game designed to demonstrate the fundamental principles of software engineering.
-The player controls a plane that can move across the screen and shoot bullets to destroy incoming enemy aircraft.
-Each successful hit increases the player’s score, encouraging engagement and replayability.
-The game provides a straightforward yet entertaining experience, making it suitable for showcasing the software development process in a manageable scope.
+This project is a calculator application designed to perform basic and extended arithmetic operations.
+Users can input numbers and select operations such as addition, subtraction, multiplication, and division to obtain results instantly.
+The calculator may also include advanced functions such as square roots, powers, and trigonometric calculations, depending on the scope of development.
+The primary objective is to provide a simple, reliable, and user-friendly tool that demonstrates the application of software engineering principles in a manageable project.

 Development Process Choice:
-We have chosen to adopt the Agile development methodology for this project.
-Agile is particularly well-suited for game development because it allows incremental improvements and iterative testing.
-By breaking the project into small, manageable tasks (such as implementing player movement, shooting mechanics, enemy spawning, and scoring), we can continuously refine the game and add new features over time.
-This flexibility ensures that the project can evolve naturally and adapt to feedback during the development cycle.
+We have chosen to follow the Agile development methodology for this project.
+Agile allows us to build the calculator incrementally, starting with core arithmetic features and then iteratively adding more advanced functions.
+This approach ensures flexibility, continuous testing, and the ability to adapt to feedback.
+For example, the first iteration may focus on basic operations, while later iterations can introduce scientific functions or a graphical user interface (GUI).

 Target Market:
-The target audience for this game is primarily students, beginners, and hobbyists who are interested in learning programming and software development through interactive projects.
-The game serves as both an educational tool and a source of entertainment.
-Its simplicity makes it accessible to those with limited technical background, while still offering opportunities for extension (e.g., adding levels, bosses, or sound effects) for more advanced learners.
+The target audience for this calculator includes students, beginners, and everyday users who require a lightweight tool for quick calculations.
+It is particularly useful for learners in programming and software engineering, as the project demonstrates how to design, implement, and document a complete software product.
+The simplicity of the calculator makes it accessible to non-technical users, while its potential for expansion offers opportunities for more advanced developers to experiment with additional features.